 Continuing this momentum into 2020, Charlie charged to victory at the gruelling 24 Hours of Le Mans.
 In taking victory he became the first Northern Irishman to do so in over a decade.
 Compounded with a strong World Endurance Championship season, Charlie along with his team-mates ended the season vice-champions, taking a further three victories and another podium finish along the way.

-This year Charlie will join the European Le Mans series (ELMS) paddock competing in LMP2 machinery with TF Sport, as well as selected rounds of the Asian Le Mans and WeatherTech SportsCar Championship, as part of his wider Aston Martin factory driver role.
+In 2022 Charlie rejoined the European Le Mans series (ELMS) paddock competing in LMP2 machinery with TF Sport for a second year, as part of his wider Aston Martin factory driver role.
 Charlie was also announced as an official Mercedes AMG-F1 Simulator driver, supporting the Formula 1 team.

 2020 Le Man 24Hs Winner

 Aston Martin Racing Factory Driver

 2019 Blancpain GT Series Endurance Cup - Pro-Am Champion